rbuerki/reference-code-experimental-design/README.md

 # reference-code-experimental-design

+First, a link to a helpful blog article: [Which hypothesis test to perform?](https://towardsdatascience.com/which-hypothesis-test-to-perform-89d7044d34a1)

 ## Content of conceptual notebooks

 1) **Statistical Significance Testing:** Demonstrate different forms of statistical tests on recorded metrics of a hypothetical A/B test to see if there is a statistical difference between the two groups.
 Key content: